Structure of a Hexagram

 Once we have formulated our question to the I Ching and determined the oracle‘s response, we now have the answer of the I Ching in the form of a hexagram.

 A hexagram (where hexa is the Greek prefix for six, referring to six lines) is built from bottom to top, and that is also the way it is read.
-The lower trigram (with a green background) is followed by the first core character (outlined in purple), then the second core character (outlined in turquoise) and the hexagram ends with the upper trigram (with a pink background).
+The lower trigram (with a purple frame) is followed by the first core character (turquoise frame), then the second core character (green frame) and the hexagram ends with the upper trigram (with a light green frame).

 A Hexagram Consists of Trigrams and Core Characters

-Trigram (where tri means three) refers to a character composed of lines, whether broken or solid.
-The lower (with a green background) and the upper (with a pink background) are always called trigrams.
-The two core characters (outlined in purple and turquoise) are also trigrams, but due to their position within the hexagram, they are referred to as the lower and upper core characters.
+Trigram (where tri means three) refers to a character composed of three lines, whether broken or solid.
+The lower trigram (with a purple frame) and the upper trigram (with a light green frame) are always called trigrams.
+The two core characters (with turquoise and green frame) are also trigrams, but due to their position within the hexagram, they are referred to as the first and second core characters.

 For example the hexagram depicted above consists of the following trigrams: